CME information and disclosures

 - Synovial fluid analysis

-MSS is associated with an extensive loss of articular cartilage, destruction of the humeral head, rotator cuff defects, large effusion, and small osteophytes.
+Milwaukee shoulder syndrome is associated with an extensive loss of articular cartilage, destruction of the humeral head, rotator cuff defects, large effusion, and small osteophytes.
 Conversely, OA is typically associated with prominent osteophytes, an intact rotator cuff, and humeral head sclerosis.

 - Epidemiology